blahdora/rosalind/README.md

     pip install -r requirements.txt
     ```

+Alternatively, you can use conda environment.

+1. Install Miniconda or Anaconda.

+2. Create and activate the conda environment.
+    ```
+    conda env create -f environment.yml
+    conda activate <environment_name>
+    ```

 Now your Rosalind project is set up with a virtual environment, ensuring a consistent and conflict-free development environment.
 You can download the relevant datasets from Rosalind and run the python scripts.